JUMP TO: Books | Book Tour | Reviews | Poems | Humble Bear Productions | Author Resources | Blog | The Hourglass Flow

-King is the author of POINT BLANK (Silver Birch Press, 2016) and DRIFT (Aquarius Press, 2012).
-As a visiting author for Pen Faulkner’s Writers-in-Schools program, he’s inspiring the next generation of readers and writers.
-Through Pen Faulkner, his visits, as one teacher put it, helps young people “see literature as it happens, rather than as it happened in history.”
+King is a visiting author for Pen Faulkner’s Writers-in-Schools program, helping to inspire the next generation of readers and writers.
+Through Pen Faulkner, his visits, as one teacher puts it, helps young people “see literature as it happens, rather than as it happened in history.”

 King’s honors include fellowships from Cave (cah-veh) Canem (cah-nem) and Voices of Our Nations Arts (VONA) Foundation, three Pushcart Prize nominations as well as three nominations for Best of the Net selection.

 He’s a graduate of the Stonecoast MFA Low-Residency Program at the University of Southern Maine.
-His poems and short stories appear in various literary journals, magazines and are featured on public radio.
+His poems and short stories appear in various literary journals, magazines and were featured on public radio.